 - The additional insulation

 Admittedly the trailer is isolated from origin, but by renovating it we quickly realized that we could easily provide additional insulation.
 Thin insulation has therefore proven to be a good way to improve its capabilities.
 In North America, you can easily find rolls of bubble insulation with an aluminum face.
-The aluminum side is inside and keeps the heat, the air between the two sides plays the role of insulator (yes the air is an insulator).
-In France and in Europe, ideally we will use multi-layer insulation which is an accumulation of several layers of insulating material and aluminum.
-By the way, the latter has better insulating abilities than bubble insulation but it is a bit more expensive.
+The aluminum face is inside and allows to keep the heat, the air between the two faces acts as an insulator (yes the air is an insulator).
+In France and Europe, ideally we will rather use multi-layer insulation which is an accumulation of several layers of insulating material and aluminum.
+By the way, the latter has better insulating abilities than bubble wrap but it is a bit more expensive.

 So here we are to isolate all the surfaces that we can taking care to avoid thermal bridges by overlapping the angles and taping them with aluminum adhesive.